NeuroTechX/ntx_slack_archive/_announcements_.md

  >Also Im gonna be there and OpenBCI will be too with a bunch of tech including the new WiFi shield

+9/27/2017 6:51 PM

+ **falk** :

+ >great! have you all registered already?
+You can also create multiple teams by combining those that will be physically present as well as the remote ones.
+Maybe a NeuroTechX team could be put together.
+What do you think yannick?